JacobV2001/Artificial-Intelligence-Projects/Sudoku_Solver/README.md

 ### Key Takeaways:
 - **Backtracking** is the most effective algorithm for solving Sudoku puzzles.
 - **Hill Climbing**, while simple, is not well-suited for Sudoku due to its tendency to get stuck in local solutions.
-- **Simulated Annealing** is a effective approach expecially for larger puzzles or more complex cases where deep recursion is necessary.
+- **Simulated Annealing** is a effective approach especially for larger puzzles or more complex cases where deep recursion is necessary.